adametry/gulp-eslint/README.md

 Type: `String`

 Path to the eslint rules configuration file.
-For more information, see the eslint CLI [configFile option](https://github.com/nzakas/eslint/wiki/Command-line-interface#-c---config) and [configFile file info](https://github.com/nzakas/eslint/wiki/Command-line-interface#configuration-files).
+For more information, see the eslint CLI [config option](http://eslint.org/docs/user-guide/command-line-interface#c-config) and [Using Configuration Files](http://eslint.org/docs/user-guide/configuring#using-configuration-files).

 #### options.reset